 You know that smoking is bad for you.
 Maybe your family has asked you to quit.
 Or perhaps your doctor has advised you to kick the habit.
 Although you have been encouraged to stop smoking, here are some good reasons finally to take action.

-Quitting will decrease your chances of getting these diseases.
+Quitting will decrease your chances of getting these and other diseases.

 You might be thinking, “Well, I’ve been smoking for years.
 So it’s too late for me to try and get healthy.”

 It is not too late!
 No matter how long you have been smoking, you will have immediate health benefits by quitting: Immediate decreases in your heart rate and blood pressure.

 after quitting, carbon monoxide levels start to decrease in your blood.
 Carbon monoxide prevents your blood from carrying oxygen to parts of your body.

 after quitting, your blood circulation improves, and you will not cough or wheeze so much.
 You will also have less mucus.